ivangeevo/tough_environment/## CHANGELOG.md

 + Changed Raw Iron, Raw Gold & Raw Copper item's display names to " Chunks of ore ".
 + Changed Compass, clock & flint & steel and bucket to use nuggets instead of ingots.
 + Made Raw ore items(chunks) to be placeable in the world as blocks.
++ Reworked breaking speeds logic and fixed a bug that made haste, efficiency and mining fatigue not apply to items.
++ Stone and Iron pickaxes will no longer break strata 3 stones (deepslate).
++ Temporary disabled Hardcore breaking speed mod menu config until future update.
++ Added missing recipe for pozdol breaking into loose dirt/dirt piles.

 # 0.1.1 Alpha